-In an effort to preserve cash and to attract, retain and motivate persons who make important contributions to our business, we desire to issue securities to our officers, directors and consultants.
-Since the 2009 Plan currently only has a limited number of shares of Common Stock reserved for issuance, management believes that the number of shares of Common Stock currently available for issuance under the 2009 Plan and 2014 Plan is insufficient to meet its needs to provide for awards to our officers, directors and consultants and insufficient in order to allow us the ability to compete successfully for talented employees and consultants as does the individuals who are eligible to receive awards under our plans.
-In addition, the principal reason for the proposed amendment to 2014 Plan is to increase the number of shares of our Common Stock approved for issuance under the 2014 Plan to provide our Board of Directors, Compensation Committee and management with greater flexibility to provide grants of stock-based awards under the 2014 Plan.
+In an effort to preserve cash and to attract, retain and motivate persons who make important contributions to our business, we desire to have the ability to issue securities to our officers, directors and consultants and those of our subsidiaries under our new 2017 Plan.
+Since the 2009 Plan and 2014 Plan currently only has a limited number of shares of Common Stock reserved for issuance, management believes that the number of shares of Common Stock currently available for issuance under the 2009 Plan and 2014 Plan is insufficient to meet its needs to provide for awards to our officers, directors and consultants and those of our subsidiaries and explicitly to compete successfully for talented employees and consultants as does the individuals who are eligible to receive awards under our plans.
+In addition, the principal reason for the proposed 2017 Plan is to increase the number of shares of our Common Stock approved for issuance to provide our Board of Directors, Compensation Committee and management with greater flexibility to provide grants of stock-based awards under the 2017 Plan.

-The principal provisions of the 2014 Plan, as amended, are summarized below and the Amended and Restated 2014 Plan, which incorporates the amendment to the Plan discussed above, is attached hereto as Appendix B. The following discussion is qualified in its entirety by reference to the Plan.
+The principal provisions of the 2017 Plan are summarized below and the 2017 Plan, which incorporates the amendment to the Plan discussed above, is attached hereto as Appendix B. The following discussion is qualified in its entirety by reference to the Plan.

-Purpose of the 2014 Plan
+Purpose of the 2017 Plan

-The Board of Directors believes that the 2014 Plan is necessary for us to attract, retain and motivate our employees, directors and consultants through the grant of stock options, stock appreciation rights, restricted stock and restricted stock units.
-We believe the 2014 Plan is best designed to provide the proper incentives for our employees, directors and consultants, ensures our ability to make performance-based awards, and meets the requirements of applicable law.
-There are currently twenty-three (23) individuals that would be eligible to participate in the 2014 Plan, of which seven (7) are directors or executive officers and sixteen (16) are employees.
+The Board of Directors believes that the 2017 Plan is necessary for us to attract, retain and motivate our employees, directors and consultants through the grant of stock options, stock appreciation rights, restricted stock and restricted stock units.
+We believe the 2017 Plan is best designed to provide the proper incentives for our employees, directors and consultants, ensures our ability to make performance-based awards, and meets the requirements of applicable law.
+There are currently twenty-four (24) individuals that would be eligible to participate in the 2017 Plan, of which six (6) are directors or executive officers and fourteen (14) are employees of Heat or its subsidiaries.